sensorbee/docs/source/tutorial/machine_learning.rst

 This chapter describes how to use machine learning on SensorBee.

-In this tutorial, SensorBee retrieves tweets from Twitter's public stream using sample API.
-SensorBee adds two labels to each tweet: age and gender.
+In this tutorial, SensorBee retrieves tweets written in English from Twitter's public stream using sample API.
+SensorBee adds two labels to each
+tweet: age and gender.
 Tweets are labeled (*classified*) by machine learning.

 Following sections shows how to install dependencies, set them up, and apply machine learning to tweets using SensorBee.